 For Dylan and Nadine, diversity initiatives like the ones mentioned above are important in making the profession more meritocratic.
 Dylan says: “In my view, the legal profession has made great strides.
 Contextual recruitment in law firms has redefined what it means to be talented without diluting the role of a lawyer.
 Law firms that offer financial support for students from lower-income backgrounds are making the legal profession more accessible.
 More of this needs to be done.”

-Nadine says: “It is encouraging to see the numerous policies being introduced by law firms to combat inequalities and increase diversity within the profession.
+Nadine says: “It’s encouraging to see the numerous policies being introduced by law firms to combat inequalities and increase diversity within the profession.
 Many firms have implemented diversity targets aimed at improving the recruitment, retention and promotion of diverse talent.
-Similarly, we have seen the launch of diversity-focused events and programmes that celebrate the achievements of racially diverse candidates who often fall through the recruitment net.”
+Similarly, we’ve seen the launch of diversity-focused events and programmes that celebrate the achievements of racially diverse candidates who often fall through the recruitment net.”

-While Dylan is aware that progress is underway, he is concerned that many don’t understand “quite how bad things are – people don’t realise how much extra energy and work I am having to invest just so I can be on par with my White counterparts.
+While Dylan is aware that progress is underway, he’s concerned that many don’t understand “quite how bad things are – people don’t realise how much extra energy and work I’m having to invest just so I can be on par with my white counterparts.

 Nadine believes that “if we all work together to make the profession as inclusive and progressive as possible, diverse candidates will start to see themselves as the equal candidates they are.
 Improving the experiences of diverse lawyers already in the profession will likely encourage the next generation of aspiring lawyers to apply.”